 The Importance of Alcohol

 Not all sanitizers are the same.
 Some contain antimicrobial agents, which aren’t effective against viruses.
-Others lack sufficient alcohol to kill germs, thus reducing their number instead of full elimination.
+Others lack sufficient alcohol to kill germs, thus reducing germ count instead of eliminating them.

 According to the Centers for Disease Control and Prevention (CDC), studies have shown that sanitizers must contain 60% to 95% alcohol to be effective against germs.

 In the USA, the Food and Drug Administration (FDA) regulates hand sanitizers.
 To be approved by the FDA, a sanitizer must be efficient and safe to use.
 Then, the FDA evaluates the risks and benefits of a product to determine if the active ingredient is generally recognized as safe and effective (GRASE).
 For that, it has to:

 - Be subjected to adequate and well-control clinical investigations.

 - Investigations must be published in widely-available and accepted scientific literature.

 - Based on published investigations, experts should agree that the product is safe and effective for its intended use.